Morphik83/ai-inbox-summarizer/README.md

 ## Features
 - Connects to Gmail (or any IMAP) inbox
-- Fetches emails from a configurable time window (e.g., today)
+- Fetches emails from a configurable time window (e.g., today or last 24 hours)
 - Extracts and cleans the HTML part of each email (ignores plain text)
 - Uses BeautifulSoup to remove scripts/styles and extract readable content
 - Generates structured, markdown-formatted, layman-friendly financial summaries using OpenAI GPT-4.1
+- **Sends a daily email summary at 21:00 (9PM) automatically**
+- Supports manual/test summary sending on demand
 - Environment-based configuration for security

 ## Setup